Irena Erlich

 What do you think helped you to survive?

-The knowledge that I will see my family again.
+The hope that I will see my family again.

 What message would you like to leave for future generations?